bizerfr/LFS-Aware-Reconstruction/README.md

 cmake ..
 make lfs_example_pointset && make lfs_example_tuple
 ```
-Try on your point cloud!
+Try on your own point cloud!

 Full code will be released after the preprint is accepted.